open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-automated-testing-python.md

 ## What is Unit Testing?

 Unit testing, unlike functional testing, is aimed at testing small portions of code, such as methods or functions.
 Ideally, each function or method is tested mocking any dependencies, to ensure that it does what is expected.
-Writing unit tests ensures the validity of the codebase and goes to prove that the code is more robust (able to handle various normal and abnormal cases).
+Writing unit tests ensures the validity of the code base and goes to prove that the code is more robust (able to handle various normal and abnormal cases).

 ## Differences Between Functional Testing and Unit Testing